AnujNautiyal1956/AWS_EKS_DEMO/README.md

 Also the Docker image has not been explicitly defined in the imagename block of gilab-ci.yaml Both these things are WIP

+# Considerations
+## Add on componenets for Cluster Management and Monitoring
+Web Dashboard(UI)

+Prometheus- Which can also act as a data source for Grafana and can be visualized using the Grafana UI

+## Method to install Nginx and Demo application
+Both the two componenets have been installed using the K8's official documentation of using the Redis master and slave architecture and then using a frontend-service.yaml web frontend serving the HTTP requests written in PHP.
+The whole process of installtion and Exposure of applications to respective domain names has been done through the gitlab-ci.yaml

+## Pod size consideration
+The simple concept of 3W's implies here

+Workload mobility,Workload uniformity,Workload elasticity

 ## References
 Cluster Configuration Terraform reference - https://github.com/christopherhein/terraform-eks.git